Midlife set me on an emotional roller coaster – I knew something needed to change

 With a new career focus, I have had to embrace a growth mindset: Believing that when I don’t know how to do something, I can learn.
 Making the time and commitment to challenge myself and acquire new skills has been fun and rewarding.

 Midlife Globetrotter also reflects the enormous appreciation I have for all of you, for all that women give and do for everyone else, for so much of our lives.
-Our hormones make us caretakers, and I know we do it willingly; we want to care for the people we love.
+Our hormones make us caretakers, and I know we do it happily; we want to care for the people we love.
 But what about caring for ourselves, as much as everybody else?

 If you’ve sailed through midlife without any emotional upheaval, that’s wonderful.
 If you are feeling confused, angry or sad, I hope it will help you to know you are not alone.
 And from what I’ve learned, it’s happening for a reason.